Bruno Wüstenberg: Biography

-On 24 October 1966, Pope Paul VI named him Titular Archbishop of Tire and Apostolic Pro-Nuncio to Japan.
+On 24 October 1966, Pope Paul VI named him titular archbishop of Tyre and apostolic pro-nuncio to Japan.
 He became the highest-ranking German in the diplomatic service and the first German citizen with the rank of nuncio.
 He received his episcopal consecration on 11 December 1966 in Cologne Cathedral from the Archbishop of Cologne, Cardinal Joseph Frings.

-On 19 December 1973, Pope Paul appointed him Apostolic Delegate to Guinea and Togo and Apostolic Pro-Nuncio to Ivory Coast, Dahomey, and Benin.
+On 19 December 1973, Pope Paul appointed him apostolic delegate to Guinea and Togo and apostolic pro-nuncio to Ivory Coast, Dahomey, and Benin.

-On 17 January 1979, Pope John Paul II appointed him Apostolic Pro-Nuncio to the Netherlands.
+On 17 January 1979, Pope John Paul II appointed him apostolic pro-nuncio to the Netherlands.
 There he had a difficult relationship at times for his less than diplomatic handling of the appointment of a bishop.

 Even early in his career Wüstenberg lived a stylish life; he belonged to Rome’s best golf club and drove a Porsche.
 He anticipated continued social adventures when posted abroad, enjoying the social advantages available in Catholic Tokyo, befriending President Felix Houphouët-Boigny in the Ivory Coast, hiring a private band, using the son of Italian most fashionable architect to build a chapel and his own residence.

 In 1984, Wüstenberg died in Freiburg im Breisgau as a result of embolism.
 He was buried in the cemetery at Cologne Cathedral.